Skip to main content

 #

-• Receive Receipt Notice (a related form) confirming USCIS has received the petition.
+• Receive Receipt Notice (a related form) confirming submission.

 • Attend biometrics appointment (fingerprints, photo, and signature) if required.